A look at the city’s new economic team: the “director” is his company, Rodrick Miller explains

 From an economic standpoint, Miller said that City of Flint should make things more “turnkey,” providing a complete product or service package ready for immediate use.

 “Bringing new jobs to Flint is the focus of my team,” Miller said in a phone interview.
-“It’s not an amorphic thing,” he said as summarized challenges he has been tasked with and the goals of his team for Flint.
+“It’s not an amorphic thing,” he said as he summarized challenges he has been tasked with and the goals of his team for Flint.
 “We want to bring new jobs to the City of Flint and to drive investment.”

 About Miller and his team